mzazon/awesome-cloud-projects/aws/real-time-analytics-dashboards-kinesis-quicksight/real-time-analytics-dashboards-kinesis-quicksight.md

    echo "Stream ARN: ${STREAM_ARN}"
    ```

+   The stream is now active and ready to receive data.
+This serverless approach eliminates infrastructure management while providing automatic scaling based on data volume.
+Kinesis Data Streams integrates seamlessly with Managed Service for Apache Flink, enabling real-time processing of streaming data with exactly-once delivery guarantees.

    > **Note**: The number of shards determines your stream's data throughput capacity.
 Each shard can ingest 1,000 records per second or 1 MB per second.
 Learn more about [Kinesis Data Streams capacity](https://docs.aws.amazon.com/kinesis/latest/dev/key-concepts.html#shard).

 2. **Create IAM role for Managed Service for Apache Flink**:

+   IAM roles enable secure access to AWS resources without embedding credentials in application code.
+The Managed Service for Apache Flink requires specific permissions to read from Kinesis streams, write to S3 buckets, and create CloudWatch logs.
+This role follows the principle of least privilege by granting only the minimum permissions necessary for the application to function correctly.

    ```bash
    # Create trust policy allowing Flink service to assume this role